 - Fixed Stars

 - So on.

-In order to replace the Earth-Centered Solar System with the Sun-Centered Solar System, Copernicus proposed the following postulates:
+To replace the Earth-Centered Solar System with the Sun-Centered Solar System, Copernicus proposed the following postulates:

 - Earth is not the center of the universe (solar system).

 - Earth is not stationary.
 On the contrary, it has three distinct motions.
 A daily rotation on its axis – making day and night on earth.
 An annual revolution around the sun, making a year on earth.
-And, an annual tilting of its axis, the reason for seasons on earth.
+And, an annual tilting of its axis is the reason for seasons on earth.

 - The stars are Fixed in their spheres.
-Therefore, their apparent daily motion is caused by the daily rotation of Earth.
+Therefore, their apparent daily motion is caused by the daily rotation of the Earth.